antreaspas/crm-service/README.md

 # CRM API Service

+A Spring Boot API service which allows management of users and customers of a CRM system.
+Persists customer and user data to MariaDB, and stores customers' photos in AWS S3.

 ## Running locally

 To run the application in a local environment, build the Spring Boot application's image and start a local environment